by Hitman 44077

 Hearing the yell, the elder Flash ran toward the group.
 “What happened?” he asked.

 Kid Flash felt relieved.
-In the nick of time.
+In the nick of time, he thought.
 I swore I wouldn’t tell anyone about the disease.
 What they don’t know won’t hurt them, but it bothers me that the Monitor knew.
 What else did he know?
-Did he know anything about Barry’s disappearance? he thought.
+Did he know anything about Barry’s disappearance?

 Walking back into the room, he heard a voice booming from all around, and on all five Earths, even in different eras of time itself, the same voice was heard.
 It was the Spectre.
 “STOP!
 You must cease this mindless battle… for while you fight, the end of all universes is at hand!
 Hear the word of the Spectre… and learn what you must do!
 The Anti-Monitor still lives!
 And now he seeks the destruction of all life!
 He has fled from this era… retreated to the past — before life evolved… before this Earth was formed!
 He has traveled to the very dawn of time itself!
 From there he will change the course of all time!